 Where you choose to focus is going to make a difference in the future of your business.
 Not what actually happens.
 So I invite you to look at a past launch or look at a future launch and focus on what went right and be grateful for it.

-If you aren't yet an official member of The Goodness Squad, I would love to have you join us.
-You can do that at thegoodnesssquad.com/join.
+If you aren’t yet an official member of The Goodness Squad, I would love to have you join us.
+You can do that at designedforgoodness.com/join.
 I have all sorts of free gifts and downloads and tools and worksheets for you there.
-But, the best part is the other women - the encouragement, their friendship, and the reassurance.
-Because in order to succeed online, we need each other's faith and fortitude, confidence, and feedback.
-I can't wait to virtually see you there.
+But, the best part is the other women – the encouragement, their friendship, and the reassurance.
+Because in order to succeed online, we need each other’s faith, fortitude, confidence and feedback.